 For more information on Freedom Week and how to apply, please visit the Freedom Week website.

-*Please note that applications for Freedom Week 2014 are now closed*
+Applications for Freedom Week 2016 are now open!

 The Young Writer on Liberty Competition is held annually and is open to those aged 20 and under.
 Entrants are asked to submit 3, ASI-style blogs on that year’s theme, with the winner receiving a cash prize, work experience at the Adam Smith Institute and their work published on our widely-read blog.